sridatahub/Statistics-ML-Prblm-solving/README.md

 Program Description

-Create the program analyzes customer preferences for two types of coffee—Latte and Black Coffee—across three age groups: 18–25, 26–40, and 40+.
+2.Create the program analyzes customer preferences for two types of coffee—Latte and Black Coffee—across three age groups: 18–25, 26–40, and 40+.
 It calculates the probability that older customers (age 40 and above) prefer Black Coffee, both jointly and conditionally, and assesses whether age influences this preference.

 Input format :
 The program asks the user to input the number of customers who prefer each coffee type for each age group.
 Specifically: